awslabs/data-transformation-pipeline-cdk-constructs/API.md

 public addMetadata(key: string, value: any): void
 ```

-Adds an arbitary key-value pair, with information you want to record about the stack.
+Adds an arbitrary key-value pair, with information you want to record about the stack.

 These get translated to the Metadata section of the generated template.